TESSERINGProjectsLearnV1.2.88 — Tessellate

 2. The drawer shows a timeline with lanes for each stem.

 3. Drag an orb on the canvas to set its position — a keyframe is created automatically at the current playback time.
-You can also add keyframes by interacting with the timeline lanes.
+You can also press the add-keyframe-at-playhead button to drop a keyframe at the current time without moving the orb.

 4. Keyframes set the stem's position at a specific moment.